 Add the egg and molasses, and beat well.

 Mix about half of the flour into the butter mixture.
 When well combined, add the cornstarch and the remaining flour.

 Divide the dough in half, flattening each half slightly to make a disk.
 Smooth the edges by rolling the disk along a lightly floured work surface.
-Wrap in plastic, and refrigerate for 1 hour (or longer), for easiest rolling.
+Wrap in plastic, and refrigerate (recipe says for an hour but I think 30 minutes is sufficient) for easiest rolling.